zendeskgarden/react-components/packages/buttons/src/views/Button.example.md

-By default, the `<Button>` component contains an internal `KeyboardFocusContainer` wrapper that applies focused styling _ONLY_ on keyboard focus.
+By default, the `<Button>` component contains an internal `useKeyboardFocus` hook which applies focused styling _ONLY_ on keyboard focus.
 This can always be overridden by providing the `focus` prop.

 ```jsx